 Before the draft, the Spurs approached the Nets with a proposal: they would take on Vince Carter's contract in return for Fabricio Oberto and Bruce Bowen (both with easy buyouts) as well as Kurt Thomas and Roger Mason Jr. They also wanted the Nets' first round pick at #11.
 The Nets countered by saying they would be willing to do the deal but wanted the draft rights to Tiago Splitter, the 7-footer who was this year's MVP in the Spanish League.
 The Spurs balked and turned to the Bucks and Jefferson.
 As the #11 pick approached, Terrence Williams and Gerald Henderson Jr. thought they knew where they were headed last June 25.
 Henderson, the Duke SG, was convinced he was going to the Nets and TWill thought he was headed for Charlotte one pick later.
 So convinced that Henderson told the media after being picked at #12 that he had been told that the Nets were going to take him.
 TWill had even mentioned the Charlotte Bobcats in a radio program a couple of days before the draft.
 Why the Nets went in the opposite direction has never been explained, but the trade of Vince Carter and Anderson for Lee, Rafer Alston and Tony Battie may have been a big part of it.
 It's been speculated that Nets thought Williams could fill more of the roles they lost with the departure of Carter, most importantly as a passer, not a Henderson strength.

 There wasn't much leaked about the Nets picks in 2011, but it's early.
 Sometimes, the truth or some variant of it takes a while to come out.
 What we do know is that the Nets went into the draft with two picks and came out with three.
 They had started out with three, put they traded their own pick to Utah in the Deron Williams deal and it rose to #3 in the Lottery.
 So what.
 They had Deron Williams.
 They did have the #27 pick, obtained from the Lakers in the Terrence Williams for Sasha Vujacic deal, and their own second round pick at #36.
-They liked Marshon Brooks, with some in the war room believing no one has as much upside as Brooks.
+They liked MarShon Brooks, with some in the war room believing no one on the board had as much upside as Brooks.
 They didn't think he would fall, but they had done their homework on him.
 No workouts but they had investigated reports that he was, in Ryen Rusillo's words, "a bad kid."
 They found nothing.
 As the Draft proceeded, Brooks began to drop.
 He had been penciled for the Pacers just after the Lottery, but then San Antonio offered Indiana George Hill, a local kid, for the pick.
 The Pacers agreed.
 The Knicks liked him but liked Iman Shumpert even more.
 In the stands, Brooks began to get nervous.
 His knees knocked.
 He feared doing to the draft would wind up a big embarrassment, told his mother so.
 Meanwhile, King was watching and getting nervous.
 He liked Brooks and Bojan Bogdanovic.
 Finally, at #25, King didn't want to wait.
 He offered Danny Ainge the #27 pick and the Nets' 2014 second round pick in exchange for Boston's pick at #25.
 He feared that someone, maybe Dallas maybe someone else who would acquire Dallas' pick, could swoop in and steal Brooks.
 He also a chance to get both Brooks and Bogdanovic.
-Ainge agreed...they liked JaJuan Johnson anyway...and the deal was done.
+Ainge agreed...Boston liked JaJuan Johnson anyway...and the deal was done.
 King then moved on to Bogdanovic.
 Nets personnel had fallen in love with the Croatian the weekend before when he came in for a workout.
 His only downside was a three-year deal he had inexplicably signed with Fenerbahce that same week.
 Miami had the first pick in the second round but they too wanted someone higher.
 The Nets, Heat and Timberwolves did a complicated deal.
 The Timberwolves swapped their pick at #28 and cash to the Heat for Miami's pick at #31.
 The Heat took Norris Cole, their prize.
 The Nets then acquired the #31 pick from Minnesota for a reported $1.5 million and the Nets second round pick in 2013.
 They took Bogdanovic.
 Five picks later, they took Jordan Williams (passing on Chandler Parsons...again oh well, the second round is a crap shoot.)

 So here we are again, waiting to see what happens when Trader Billy starts hitting numbers in his cell phone.
 Best of Luck.